Poor's Allotment

 Reapplication Policy

-Individuals can reapply if circumstances change or new needs arise, though repeated applications are considered on a case-by-case basis.
+Individuals can reapply if circumstances change or new needs arise.
+Applications are considered on a case-by-case basis.

 Application Success Factors

-- Clear demonstration of financial hardship: Provide specific details about financial circumstances and why assistance is needed
+- Clear demonstration of financial need: Provide specific details about financial circumstances and why assistance is needed (particularly for individual applicants)

-- Local connection: Must be a current resident of Sheringham with established ties to the community
+- Local connection: Must be a current resident of Sheringham or Upper Sheringham

 - Specific need: Clearly explain what the grant will be used for and why it's essential